-Generator protection is different and complex as compared to other equipment and machines due to the reason that it is connected with 3 other systems simultaneously, a DC exciter circuitry for providing DC to field winding, a prime mover for rotating rotor and is synchronized with the grid.
+Generator protection is different and complex as compared to other equipment and machines due to the reason that it is connected with 3 other systems simultaneously, a DC exciter circuitry for providing DC to field winding, a prime mover for a rotating rotor, and is synchronized with the grid.
 Also, generating systems consist of auxiliaries like heat water pumps and exhaust fans, etc. which are supplied power through the generator itself that is why it is never preferred to completely turn off the generator as it would be a time taking task to start the generator again.
 Also, it is not preferred to have a backup generator for auxiliaries as this would change the short circuit rating.

 When it is required to cut the generator with the grid due to maintenance or fault, then the following steps should be taken:

 Generators can have certain abnormal conditions and faults that may reduce their useful life and can cause some serious damage.
 These are discussed below along with their respective protection and preventive measures.